rburmorrison/commitment/README.md

 ## Output

-When Commitment executes a file each task and command within the task will be output.
-For the commands themselves, the `stdout` and `stderr` will be displayed as the command runs with line numbers.
-Line numbers colored in red mean that that line came from `stderr`.
+Output from `stdout` and `sterr` is displayed as commands are executed.
+Line numbers colored in red mean that the line came from `stderr`.

 After all tasks are executed, the results will be displayed like this: